dleeftink/QuickSet/readme.md

 2. From this index, move every integer and its value one position to the right
 3. Insert the integer and its updated value into the newly opened spot

+The count of dropped integers remains available in the Typed backing array.

 ``` js

 let set = new QuickSet({